ibrahimkh99/phishing-email-classifier./README.md

 Quick run (no training required)

-If you just want to run the web UI and try the classifier, the repository already includes a cleaned dataset and a saved model.
-You can skip data preparation and training.
+If you just want to run the web UI and try the classifier, the repository includes a cleaned dataset.
+You will need to download the saved model from the GitHub Releases.

+1. Clone and set up the project:

 Windows (PowerShell)
 ```powershell